paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.fasterxml.jackson.module:jackson-module-paranamer  2.8.8
- - a level        3 dependency among 1 (possibly transitive) uses

-2018-01-24 04:34  2.9.4
+   - a level 3 dependencies among 1 (possibly transitive) uses 2018-01-24 04:34  2.9.4
 2017-12-24 02:27  2.8.11
 2017-12-09 03:11  2.9.3